ModeFace to face Online

 - build strong collaboration and teamwork amongst colleagues and community

 - engage in effective professional conversations with colleagues, staff and parents

 - develop a compelling strategic vision for your school

 - lead schoolwide approaches to learning, teaching, pedagogy development and strategic school improvement

 - build community partnerships and networks.

-Fully subsidised by the Department of Education and Training for Victorian government school participants.
+Fully subsidised by the Department of Education for Victorian government school participants.